camillevalat/Abcd5-website/README.md

 So, what's our final take on the script of language in movies?
 While English can be a star performer, lighting up the screen for certain genres, it's not a universal script for success.
 Take 'Monster' movies, where English roars with a strong positive correlation of 0.88.
 Here, English might be your ticket to blockbuster status.
 But flip the script to 'Indie' or 'Bollywood', and you'll find a starkly different tale, with significant negative correlations (r= -0.57 and r= -0.52).
 In these realms, relying on English might not be the best directorial choice.

-Our advice to the filmmakers of tomorrow: Know your genre, know your audience.
+Our advice to the filmmakers of tomorrow: know your genre, know your audience.
 English can be a powerful tool, but it's not the only one in your cinematic toolbox.
 The key to a hit movie?
 It's knowing when to speak the language of your audience, in every sense of the word.

-<iframe src="./assets/img/char_name_visualization.html" width="100%"></iframe>

-### Exploring Character Appearance Effects